tauri-apps/tauri-docs/docs/guides/features/command.md

 When working with borrowed types, you have to make additional changes.
 These are your two main options:

 **Option 1**: Convert the type, such as `&str` to a similar type that is not borrowed, such as `String`.
-This won't work for all types.
+This may not work for all types.

 *Example:*